hapijs/lab/README.md

 - `-s`, `--silence` - silence test output, defaults to false.
 - `-S`, `--sourcemaps` - enables sourcemap support for stack traces and code coverage, disabled by default.
 - `-t`, `--threshold` - sets the minimum code test coverage percentage to 100%.
+- `--types-test` - sets a single TypeScript definition test file (implies `-Y`).
+Use when the test directory contains other TypeScript files that should not be loaded for definition testing.
 - `-T`, `--transform` - javascript file that exports an array of objects ie. `[ { ext: ".js", transform: (content, filename) => { ... } } ]`.
 Note that if you use this option with -c (--coverage), then you must generate sourcemaps and pass sourcemaps option to get proper line numbers.
 - `-v`, `--verbose` - verbose test output, defaults to false.
 - `-V`, `--version` - display lab version information.
+- `-Y`, `--types` - validate the module TypeScript types definitions.
+This is designed exclusively for JavaScript modules that export a TypeScript definition file.

 ## Usage